davejagoda/davejagoda.github.io/books/index.md

 Marx, Paris (2022). *Road to Nowhere: What Silicon Valley Gets Wrong about the Future of Transportation*.

+Miller, Chris (2022). *Chip War the Fight for the World's Most Critical Technology*.

 Murray, Douglas (2017). *The Strange Death of Europe*.

 Murray, Douglas (2019). *The Madness of Crowds*.